Fudenberg-Research-Group/group-website/content/authors/XYan/_index.md

 - Researchers
 ---

 Xingchi earned his ScM in applied mathematics and PhD from Brown University.
-His research focuses on the mathematical, computational, and algorithmic aspects of biochemical and biophysical measurements.
+His research interest focuses on the mathematical, computational, and algorithmic aspects of biochemical and biophysical measurements.
 He is also interested in stochastic processes, disordered systems and their applications in biology.